LeusExMachina/Statistics-blog/homework6/researches6.md

 In **descriptive Statistics**, the population that we are interested to study is well known.
 So the purpose of descriptive Statistics, as the name itself says, is to produce informations that describe and summarize the features of this known population.

 In **statistical inference**, instead, the population is unknown.
-We have instead access to one (or more tha one) sample of the population, and the purpose of the discipline is to infer informations about the larger population starting from the sample.
+We have instead access to one (or more than one) sample of the population, and the purpose of the discipline is to infer informations about the larger population starting from the sample.

 One of the most important instruments used by inferential Statistics is the concept of **sampling distribution**.